TobikoData/sqlmesh/docs/concepts/models/sql_models.md

 );

 /*
-  Optional SQL statements to run before the main query.
+  Optional SQL statements to run before the model's `SELECT` statement.
   You should NOT do things that cause side effects that could error out when multiple queries run, such as creating physical tables.
 */